ue22-p24/backend-flask-chatapp-steps/readme.md

-# create a table in the DB
+# POST /api/users endpoint to create a user